USACE/cwms-data-api/docs/source/decisions/0008-timeseries-csv-format.rst

 @brysonspilman

 Summary:
-Since the intended use of the CSV format is for retrieval only, a customized format that follows standardize csv practices is appropriate.
+Since the intended use of the CSV format is for retrieval only, a customized format that follows standardized csv practices is appropriate.

 Key points: